WangWang318/WangWang318.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm now an undergraduate student majoring in Internet of Things(IoT) from Beijing University of Posts and Communications(BUPT) and Queen Mary University of London(QMUL) Joint Programme.
-In Sep.2024, I will pursue my Ph.D. degree in [Gaoling School of Artificial Intelligence(GSAI)](http://ai.ruc.edu.cn/) in Renmin University of China(RUC) and my Ph.D. supervisors will be [Hao SUN(孙浩)](https://gsai.ruc.edu.cn/haosun) and [Qi QI(祁琦)](https://gsai.ruc.edu.cn/qiqi).
+I'm currently an undergraduate student majoring in Internet of Things(IoT) from Beijing University of Posts and Communications(BUPT) and Queen Mary University of London(QMUL) Joint Programme.
+I'm carrying out my final year project, *Multi-Agent Simulation Based on Game Dynamics* which utilizes deep reinforcement learning to train rational and intelligent agent in different scenarios.
+In Sep.2024, I will pursue my Ph.D. degree in [Gaoling School of Artificial Intelligence(GSAI)](http://ai.ruc.edu.cn/) in Renmin University of China(RUC) and my Ph.D. supervisors will be [Hao SUN](https://gsai.ruc.edu.cn/haosun) and [Qi QI](https://gsai.ruc.edu.cn/qiqi).

 My research interests include AI for Physics and AI for Economics.
 (Multi-agent) reinforcement learning is an excellent tool to help me explore these two fields.
 In my upcoming Ph.D. studies, I will focus on dynamics/equations discovery in complex networks.
 Such as exploring dynamics equations in bird flocking.
+The methods required for this topic may include graph neural networks, reinforcement learning, graph theory, and time series analysis.

 # 🏫 Educations
-- *2020.09 - 2024.06 (now)*, B.Eng of Internet of Things(IoT), Beijing University of Posts and Telecommunications(BUPT) and Queen Mary University of London(QMUL) Joint Programme.
+- *2020.09 - 2024.06 (now)*, B.E. of Internet of Things(IoT), Beijing University of Posts and Telecommunications(BUPT) and Queen Mary University of London(QMUL) Joint Programme.
 - *2024.09 - 2029.06(expected)*, Ph.D. of Artificial Intelligence(AI), Gaoling School of Artificial Intelligence(GSAI) in Renmin University of China(RUC).

 # 📖 Curriculums